amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 cert-manager is aware of annotated Ingress objects.

 It deduced from this Ingress object that traffic to `openshift-test` is intended to be secured by Let's Encrypt and silently built a cert-manager Certificate object to represent that requirement.
-The presence of that Certificate object triggers a sequence of events in cert-manager which ultimately causes a matching [TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) to be deposited in the demos namespace.
+The presence of that Certificate object triggers a sequence of events in cert-manager which ultimately causes a matching TLS Secret to be deposited in the demos namespace.

 You can view the Certificate and Secret pairs as follows.
 ```bash